Sweet Potato and Black Bean Chili Tortilla Bowls

 Description

-These Sweet Potato and Black Bean Chili Tortilla Bowls are made with savory and spicy vegetarian black bean and sweet potato chili served up in a delicious crispy homemade taco bowl!
+These Sweet Potato Black Bean Chili Tortilla Bowls are made with savory and spicy vegetarian black bean and sweet potato chili served up in a delicious crispy homemade taco bowl.
+This dish is vegetarian comfort food at its finest!

 Ingredients